 Niacinamide is the amide part of nicotinic acid (vitamin B3, otherwise known as niacin).

-Why niacinamide could increase DHT levels?
+Why niacinamide could positively impact 5-a reduced androgens?
 It’s complex, but simply put, its a crucial part of this compound called NADPH (Nicotinamide adenine dinucleotide phosphate).
-And NADPH is a co-factor in many anabolic/androgenic reactions of the body, including both testosterone production and DHT production (NADPH is needed for the production of 5-ar enzyme).
+And NADPH is a co-factor in many anabolic/androgenic reactions of the body, including both testosterone and dihydrotestosterone production (NADPH is needed for the production of 5-ar enzyme).

-Given that its necessary for anabolic signaling, it’s not that big of a surprise that multiple studies have found niacinamide to positively impact androgen receptor signaling and DHT production.
+Given that its necessary for anabolic signaling, it’s not that big of a surprise that multiple studies have found niacinamide to positively impact androgen receptor signaling and DHT.

-Niacinamide might be one of the best not so well-known natural DHT supplements, but its use as a supplement still needs more human research before we can arrive to any solid conclusions.
+Niacinamide might be one of the best not so well-known natural DHT supplement, but its use as a 5-a enzyme booster still needs more human research before we can arrive to any solid conclusions.
 In any case, it’s definitely a promising compound.

 …Simply because a) not many people know the true powers of the most potent male hormone b) it’s often portrayed as “bad” hormone in media.

-After years of reading studies about testosterone optimization, we’ve managed to find many interesting ones about DHT on the side.
-These six supplements were some of those, as are these 20 ways to increase DHT levels too.
+After years of reading studies about testosterone optimization, we’ve managed to find many interesting ones about 5-a reduced hormones on the side.
+These six nutraceuticals were some of those, as are these 20 ways to ramp up natural dihydrotestosterone production too.